-From there, law enforcement and prosecutors become involved, and the North Carolina criminal justice process begins.
+From there, law enforcement and prosecutors become involved, and the Charlotte criminal justice process begins.
 This system has several stages, each with its own burden or standard of evidence.
 Depending on the jurisdiction and the nature of the crime, these phases may include:

 - The initial investigation and arrest

 - The filing of charges and your first appearance

 When people are confronted with the harsh reality of the Charlotte criminal process, they may believe that they can handle matters on their own.
 You might think that the officers and prosecutors are looking out for you, or that the situation can be quickly resolved if you are just given a chance to explain.
 However, this is typically not the case.
 Prosecutors and law enforcement agents are highly-trained in securing convictions and know how to frame questions to get you to say too much or pressure you into accepting an agreement that does not consider your long-term interests.

 Simply put, officers and prosecutors are not your allies if you’re accused or charged with a crime.
 You need someone on your side to explain the process and help defend your rights.
 To properly protect yourself and ensure all your rights are respected in a criminal case, it is always best to consult a trusted attorney.